UCI-GDIM31/class-activities-shuyugong313-gif/README.md

 ### W5
 My plan is to finish writing the code for the cat first, and then move on to the deer.
 In Deer, I found that sometimes the functions couldn't be called.
 Therefore, I made some adjustments.

+### W6
+Create the BatW6 class to implement the methods for chasing the player and stopping the chase.
+It includes the GridLayoutGroup component for UI display and manages the movement state and behavior logic of the bat.